chrisadie/node-red-contrib-flow-ais1/README.md

 is installed and working, receiving AIS messages and sending them to port 10110 using UDP.

-Ensure that `Sqlite3` is installed using
+Ensure that the database system `Sqlite3` is installed using

 ```
 sudo apt-get install sqlite3
 ```

 Make sure you are in the home directory `/home/pi`.
-Create a suitable empty database called `ships.db` using
+Create a suitable empty database called `ships.db` by copying the below commands and pasting them into your terminal session:

 ```
 sqlite3 ships.db